masteringmodernpayments/book/background_worker.md

 end
 ```

-Pretty straight-forward.
 Using the `stripeToken` that `stripe.js` inserted into your form, create a charge object.
 If this fails due to a `CardError`, you can safely assume that the customer's card got declined.
 Behind the scenes, `Stripe::Charge` makes an `https` call to Stripe's API.
 Typically, this completes almost immediately.

-There's a million reasons why this code could take time to complete.
-The connection between your server and Stripe's could be slow or down.
+Sometimes it takes a long time, for one of a million different reasons For example, the connection between your server and Stripe's could be slow or down.
 DNS resolution could be failing.
+Stripe's backend could be returning errors or just not returning at all.

 Browsers typically have around a one minute timeout and application servers like Unicorn usually will kill the request after 30 seconds.
 That's a long time to keep the user waiting just to end up at an error page.

 ## The Solution